srian74/Srian/README.md

 #### May 2000 to February 2011 - Motorola Technologies Lanka (Pvt.)
 Ltd. (http://www.motorola.com)
 * Created and maintained the documentation for Motorola devices and OEM software.
-* Organized the documentat content into a single source.
+* Organized the documentation content into a single source.
-* Provided support for ISO systems and software engineering ceritification process.
+* Provided support for ISO systems and software engineering certification process.
 * Maintained company HR portal.
 * Proofread the patent applications.